 One of the two director’s courses (JAPN 481 or 482) may be replaced by an independent study with permission of the director.
 Past independent projects have dealt with architecture, pilgrimage, US-Japan relations in Okinawa, Ainu folklore, English instruction in high schools, and the like.

 In addition to field trips to the major historical and cultural sites of the Kyoto and Nara areas, students will visit Tokyo and Osaka, Himeji Castle, the Buddhist monastery on Mount Koya, the great Shinto shrine complex at Ise, and the cities of Kanazawa and Hiroshima.

 (1) Core 167 (Japan) or its equivalent must have been completed by May 2015.

 (2) Language Requirements: Japanese 121 and 122 (or the equivalent as approved by the director): applications will be accepted from students who do not yet meet the language requirements, but selection for participation in the study group will depend upon timely satisfaction of the requirements.

-All students interested in applying should plan on attending one of the informational sessions.
-The deadline for applications to the fall 2014 Japan Study Group is Friday, November 8, 2013.
-Applications are on the Colgate University Off-Campus Study/International Programs website and are submitted online.
-Only finalists in the selection process will be interviewed.
-Interviews will take place before fall exams and will be arranged by email.
-Student notification of selections will be completed during the week of December 17 – 21.
-Written confirmation of participation is due January 2, 2014.
+The deadline for applications to the fall 2015 Japan Study Group is Friday, November 7, 2014.
+Applications are on the Colgate University Off-Campus Study/International Programs study groups’ website and are submitted on-line.
+Interviews of applicants will be arranged by email and student notification of selection will take place late December 2014.